4fb-dev/vhs/Documentation/ViewHelpers/Content/Get.rst

 :aspect:`Required`
    false
 :aspect:`Description`
    Enables Record Sliding - amount of levels which shall get walked up the rootline, including the current page.
 For infinite sliding (till the rootpage) set to -1.
-Only the first PID which has at minimum one record is used.
+Only the first PID which has at minimum one record is used

 .. _content.get_slidecollect: